Links to Academic and Anthroposophic Institutions

 This training aims to prepare participants for Certification as an Anthroposophic Physician according to Internationally agreed Training Standards (2017).
 This includes two years practical experience in an anthroposophic clinic or the participant’s own practice, working with a mentor and the submission of three case histories demonstrating the ability to understand the patients’ constitution and illness in anthroposophic terms and an appropriate use of medicines and therapies.
 A one hour oral examination is involved.

 - A phenomenological Study of Nature and the Human Body

 - Artistic Experience

-- Patient study
+- Patient presentations

 - Personal Experience of Art Therapy and Eurythmy Therapy